 While this may seem counterproductive to finding a bargain, the cost of a ticket purchased earlier + the fee may still come out to be much less than the last minute price!

-Sign up to receive my FREE Skyscanner Flight Hack ebook that is guaranteed to save you thousands on all your future trips.
+Sign up to receive my FREE ebook that walks you through the step by step process of saving thousands on all your future trips.
 Just click here or on the image below to get this and many more tips and money saving hacks sent straight to your inbox each month!

 2. PACKING EVERYTHING BUT THE KITCHEN SINK